steffancross/blocks/README.md

 ## Usage

-To use this application you will need either a local postgres database or one you can connect to.
+To use this application you will need either a local postgres database or a hosted one you can connect to.

-If you have a local database, go to server/db/db and change the name there to match your database name.
+If you have a local database, its name will have to match the name in your package.json.
+Or you can go to server/db/db and manually change the connection there.

-Otherwise, you need to create a .env file and have "DATABASE_URL" as your key.
+Otherwise, you will need to create a .env file and have "DATABASE_URL" as your key.

 ```
 # npm run seed